grace-notes/website/contents/topics/life-of-christ.md

 (b) Humanity is totally incapable of bringing in a millennium.

-· We do not have the mental capacity to do so - even with computers we are no better off.
+&bull; We do not have the mental capacity to do so - even with computers we are no better off.

-· As long as the devil is in the world, he is well able to outsmart any human group that relies on their own wits.
+&bull; As long as the devil is in the world, he is well able to outsmart any human group that relies on their own wits.

-· And think: the devil has been trying to bring in his own millennium for more than ten thousand years, and he has miserably failed.
+&bull; And think: the devil has been trying to bring in his own millennium for more than ten thousand years, and he has miserably failed.
 If he cannot do this with his superior intellect, then how can we?